Ever wanted to take up yoga? You know what they say, there’s no time like the present – so why not try one of these yoga classes in Leeds?

 Om Yoga Works, Springfield Commercial Centre, Unit 15D (1st Floor), Bagley Lane, Farsley, Leeds, West Yorkshire, LS28 5LY.

 We Are Wellness

 We Are Wellness is more than just a yoga studio – it’s an all-round fitness centre, and that means you’ll find some really interesting classes on their timetable.
 How would like to combine yoga and HIIT?
 That’s right, you can do high-intensity interval training to burn those calories and relaxing yoga to stretch out your muscles and find the right mind-body balance.
-Of course, if you want something more traditional, they do everything from beginner’s yoga to Hatha Flow, Ashtanga, Core Strength Vinyasa Flow and Rocket Yoga.
+Of course, if you want something more traditional, they do everything from beginner’s yoga to Hatha Flow and Ashtanga Yoga.
 Got a little one on the way?
 They offer pregnancy and post-natal yoga at their Leeds studio.
-Classes start at £8 or you can get unlimited classes for £75 a month.
+Classes start at £8 or you can get 20 classes for £130.

 We Are Wellness, Hilton Court, 2 North Hill Road, Headingley, Leeds, West Yorkshire, LS6 2EN.

 This is a very different kind of yoga.
 You’ll still do a series of yoga poses, but you’ll use a hammock to help support your weight while you do it.
 This is a great choice if you’re building up your fitness, because you can improve your strength, balance and flexibility, without putting too much stress on your body.
 Leeds Aerial Arts run classes every Tuesday and Thursday from their home in Cross York Studios and it’ll set you back £15 for a single class or £125 for a set of ten.

 Leeds Aerial Arts Studio, Studio 2, Cross York Studios, Leeds, West Yorkshire, LS2 7EE.